Aquabbas/WhatToWear/README.md

 ### Application Scope
 - WhatToWear is a web application that provides clothing suggestions for Runs/Walks based on weather conditions.
 - The application will utilize weather data, including temperature, precipitation, sky conditions, wind conditions, time of day, humidity level, and UV levels, to generate appropriate clothing recommendations.
-- The weather data will be fetched from Apple's WeatherKit API.
+- The weather data will be fetched from Apple's Visual Crossing API.
 - The application will consider user preferences such as gender and desired comfort level (cold/hot) when suggesting clothing options.
 - The application will focus specifically on providing recommendations for Runs/Walks.